frckbrice/patrick-travel-service-app-mobile/README.md

 - Verify all Firebase config in `.env`
 - Check Firebase Console for enabled services
 - Ensure database rules allow read/write
+- If you see "PERMISSION_DENIED" when sending messages, verify the user's Firebase UID is used consistently in rules and writes.
+- If you encounter "Maximum update depth exceeded" on the chat screen, ensure you're on a branch including the chat listener stabilization (see Recent Updates) and clear Metro cache: `npx expo start -c`.

 ### Metro bundler issues
 ```bash